Altanastor/object-oriented-programming-in-R/chapters/05_Statistical_models.md

 ## Coefficients and confidence intervals

 Once we have a fitted model, we might want to get the fitted values.
 This is traditionally done using the generic function `coef` that should simply return those.
-For the Bayesian linear regression model, the fitted values are really whole distributions, but we can take the mean values as point estimates and return those, and so implement the `coef` function like this:
+For the Bayesian linear regression model, the fitted values are whole distributions, but we can take the mean values as point estimates and return those, and so implement the `coef` function like this:

 ```{r}
 coef.blm <- function(object, ...) {